 We continue to work to correct the problem.
-The District's engineers and its water quality consultant have recommended the District take the following actions to address this issue:
+The District's staff, engineers and water quality consultant have worked very hard to find a solution to this complex problem and recommended the District take the following actions to address this issue:

 - 1. TTHMs exist in water as dissolved gasses and can be stripped out of the water by aeration.
-The District has determined that the low-profile, perforated-stacked-tray type mechanical air stripper is the best choice and is proceeding with acquiring that type stripper for use at its largest production site (Water Well No. 7). - 2.
+The TCEQ has approved plans for construction of an aeration unit to be located at Water Well No. 7 to remove TTHM's from the water before being pumped into the distribution system.
+Construction bids will be opened on June 8, 2017, after which bids will be evaluated and a contract awarded.
+Construction should begin by midto- late summer. - 2.
 The District has negotiated the terms of an enforcement order with the TCEQ that outlines a plan and schedule for returning to compliance with regard to TTHMs.
-The compliance deadline is 635 days from June 22, 2016, or March 22, 2018, but compliance is expected to be achieved long before that date. - 3.
+The compliance deadline is 635 days from June 22, 2016, or March 22, 2018. - 3.
 Our customers, however, will continue to receive these notices quarterly until a 4-quarter-average compliance is achieved.
-This is the sixth letter the District has sent its customers on a quarterly basis regarding this violation and is required by TCEQ rules.